How I lost 20lbs in 3 Months: My Workout Routine for Weight Loss

 January 29th 2023

-So I decided I’ll give this running thing a try.
+So I decided I’d give this running thing a try.
 It was January 29, 2023.
 I remember that day.
 It was cold and I was out of breath.
-I remember asking myself “How will I actually do this?!
+I remember asking myself “How will I do this?!
 I can’t even run a full minute”.
-BUT I was committed.
+But I was committed.
 I wanted to prove to myself I can do it.
-I signed up for the RunKeeper app which has 5k, 10k and other training plans to help you keep going and stay motivated.
+I signed up for the RunKeeper app which has 5k, 10k, and other training plans to help you keep going and stay motivated.

 I ran my first 10k a few days back!
 6.2 miles without a single stop in 1 hour and 14 mins.
 I still can’t believe I DID THAT.